isocpp/CppCoreGuidelines/CppCoreGuidelines.md

     for (int i = 0; i < max; ++i)
         sum = sum + v[i];

+##### Exception

-**Exception**: Large parts of the standard library rely on dynamic allocation (free store).
+Large parts of the standard library rely on dynamic allocation (free store).
 These parts, notably the containers but not the algorithms, are unsuitable for some hard-real time and embedded applications.
 In such cases, consider providing/using similar facilities, e.g.,  a standard-library-style container implemented using a pool allocator.

 ##### Enforcement